oliverjam/learn-advanced-react-context/README.md

 ### The reducer

 A reducer is a function that receives state and an "action" as arguments, then returns the new state based on the action.
 The convention is for the action to be an object with a `type` property that determines how the state updates.
-It can also have a `payload` property with data required for the update.
+It can also have extra properties containing data required for the update.

 Lets look at the counter example.